Stormy Daniels meets NYC prosecutors probing Trump as Michael Cohen wraps up testimony before hush money grand jury

 NEW YORK — Porn star Stormy Daniels met with Manhattan prosecutors investigating Donald Trump on Wednesday as their long-running investigation into the former president nears a possible indictment.

-On his way in, Cohen took swipes at lawyers for Trump and said he looked forward to answering questions posed by New Yorkers hearing evidence against his former boss.
+Speaking to reporters before and after his testimony, Cohen took swipes at a lawyer for Trump.
+He said “each and every one” of the grand jurors hearing evidence against his former boss asked him a question.

+“I’m relieved that my role is now, for the time being, over.
+I have complied with every request that was asked of me by the district attorney’s office,” Cohen said.

-The longtime Trump fixer served federal prison time for the 2016 hush money payment to Daniels, which he said was intended to buy her silence about an alleged sexual tryst with Trump in 2006.
+The longtime Trump fixer-turned-foe did federal prison time and lost his law license for the 2016 hush money payments and other crimes, serving half his sentence at his Trump Park Avenue apartment.
+He said the $130,000 payment to Daniels — and a payment of $150,000 to Playboy model Karen McDougal — were intended to buy their silence about alleged sexual trysts with Trump.
+Trump denies either encounter took place.

-In his 2018 guilty plea to campaign finance crimes and other charges, Cohen said the $130,000 payment was made at Trump’s direction to influence the outcome of the presidential election.
+In his 2018 guilty plea, Cohen said the payments were made at Trump’s direction to influence the outcome of the presidential election.

-Cohen told lawmakers in 2019 that he borrowed the money through a home equity line of credit, transferred it to an LLC, and then wired it to Daniels.
+He told lawmakers in 2019 that he borrowed the hush money through a home equity line of credit and wired it through an LLC.
 He said Trump and his real estate business paid him back in installments of monthly checks with interest.
+The feds considered charging Trump but in the end decided not to, fearing political blowback, according to a book by Elie Konig, a former member of the prosecuting team.

+Asked whether he believed that he provided the most detailed account of the hush money deal yet on Wednesday, Cohen said, “I’m certain of it.”

+That approach has never been tried in court, legal experts previously told the the New York Daily News.

+Trump has recently described himself as an “extortion victim” in relation to the hush money deal with Daniels, an allegation she denies.
+Earlier this week, the ex-president, who is seeking the 2024 Republican presidential nomination, said former longtime Manhattan DA Robert Morgenthau would be “spinning in his grave” at Bragg’s investigation.

+The DA’s office has been investigating Trump and his business dealings for three years.
+In addition to Cohen and Daniels, prosecutors have recently called longtime Trump aides such as Kellyanne Conway and Hope Hicks for questioning in the DA’s downtown offices.

-When she testified at her ex-lawyer Michael Avenatti’s unrelated federal trial last year, Daniels took issue with the sexual encounter at Lake Tahoe golf tournament being described as an “affair.”
+When she testified at her ex-lawyer Michael Avenatti’s unrelated federal trial last year, Daniels took issue with her 2006 sexual encounter with Trump at Lake Tahoe golf tournament being described as an “affair.”

 “Because it was not romantic,” Daniels said.
 “I don’t consider getting cornered coming out of a bathroom to be an affair.”